ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

 ### **Permission to withdraw ETH from a different Portal**

 [Another solution](https://github.com/ethereum-optimism/specs/issues/362#issuecomment-2332481041) involves allowing ETH withdrawals to be finalized by taking ETH from one or more `OptimismPortal` contracts.
 In a cluster, this is done by authorizing withdrawals across the set of chains.
-For example, if Chain A connects to Chain B and Chain B connects to Chain C (Chain A ⮀ Chain B ⮀ Chain C), but Chain A does not connect directly to Chain C (Chain A ↮ Chain C), a withdrawal initiated from A could be finalized by taking funds from C if needed.
+For example, if  we have a dependency set composed by Chain A, B and C, a withdrawal initiated from A could be finalized by using funds from B and C if needed.

 The implementation would require iterating through the dependency set, determined on L1 to find the next `OptimismPortal` with available funds.
 This approach incurs more modifications to the `OptimismPortal`, increasing complexity.

 # Risks & Uncertainties

 - **Scalable security**: With interop, withdrawals are a critical flow to protect, especially for ETH, since it tentatively becomes the most bridged asset across the Superchain.
 This means proof systems, dedicated monitoring services, the Security Council, and the Guardian need to be proven to tolerate the growing number of chains.
-- **Unfinalized interop messages**: For `InteropETHTransferred` to work properly, we need to figure out what it means for the current rollback message approach, especially relevant at the moment of the opt-out.
-    - For example, one main scenario to avoid is when the `InteropETHTransferred` value is pulled back to L1, but there are still expired messages ready to be claimed, resulting in the L2 ETH supply being greater than the amount reported at the L1 level.
-- **Interoperable CGT**: how to make ETH interoperable with Custom Gas Token chains, as well as gas tokens for normal OP Chains.
-If the Shared Liquidity approach is accepted, this will be prioritized.
+- **Necessity of gas optimizations**: the `DependencySetManager`’s `addChain` and `removeChain` functions call every `SystemConfigInterop`, which will increase in number over time.
+This would lead to significant gas expenditure as the number of chains continues to grow.
+- **Chain list consistency around OP contracts**: OP Chains can have different statuses over time.
+This is reflected by the potential presence of several lists, such as those in the `OPCM` and the `DependencySetManager`.
+It would make sense to coordinate on implementing the most ideal chain registry for all expected use cases, including those described in this doc.